 One way of explaining why ISRIB blocks ATF4 production yet leaves eIF2α phosphorylation intact is by rendering cells insensitive to the effects of this phosphorylation event.
-In agreement with this notion, ISRIB sustained global translation (as monitored by 35S-methionine incorporation into newly synthesized polypeptides) even in the presence of ER stress (Figure 3B).
+In agreement with this notion, ISRIB sustained global translation (as monitored by S-methionine incorporation into newly synthesized polypeptides) even in the presence of ER stress (Fig. 3b).
 After thapsigargin treatment, cells experienced a 40% drop in translation, which was abolished by ISRIB.
-As predicted by this result, extracts prepared from mouse embryonic fibroblasts (MEFs) experiencing ER stress showed a pronounced increase in the 80S monosomes at the expense of polyribosomes (Figure 3C), which was reversed (at least partially) by addition of ISRIB.
+As predicted by this result, extracts prepared from mouse embryonic fibroblasts (MEFs) experiencing ER stress showed a pronounced increase in the 80S monosomes at the expense of polyribosomes (Fig. 3c), which was reversed (at least partially) by addition of ISRIB.
 We chose MEFs for this analysis because they show stronger translational inhibition in response to ER stress than HEK293T cells.
 ISRIB was the only molecule in our collection of 28 hits that reversed translational attenuation upon ER-stress.

 Under normal growth conditions, an abundance of 43S pre-initiation complexes (PICs) leads to mRNAs loaded with a small ribosomal subunit in addition to fully assembled ribosomes.
-The presence of PICs on an mRNA can be detected as 'halfmer' peaks on polysome gradients.
-In the gradients shown in Figure 3C, addition of a PIC to disomes and trisomes was well resolved (enlarged in Figure 3-figure supplement 4).
-Upon eIF2 α phosphorylation in ER-stressed cells, the reduction in PIC resulted in disappearance of the halfmer population.
-As expected, the disappearance of the halfmer peak upon ER-stress was dependent on eIF2 α phosphorylation as no reduction was observed in MEFs that solely express non-phosphorylatable eIF2 α (S51A) (Figure 3-figure supplement 5).
-Importantly, ISRIB partially restored the halfmer population in ER-stressed cells, providing support to the notion that it
+The presence of PICs on an mRNA can be detected as "halfmer" peaks on polysome gradients.
+In the gradients shown in Fig. 3c, addition of a PIC to disomes and trisomes was well resolved (enlarged in Fig. 3 supplement 4).
+Upon eIF2 $\alpha$ phosphorylation in ER-stressed cells, the reduction in PIC resulted in disappearance of the halfmer population.
+As expected, the disappearance of the halfmer peak upon ER-stress was dependent on eIF2 $\alpha$ phosphorylation as no reduction was observed in MEFs that solely express non-phosphorylatable eIF2 $\alpha$ (S51A) (Fig. 3 supplement 5).
+Importantly, ISRIB partially restored the halfmer population in ER-stressed cells, providing support to the notion that it helps maintain high PIC levels even when eIF2 $\alpha$ is phosphorylated (Fig. 3 supplement 4).
+These data indicate that ISRIB exerts its function by maintaining elevated ternary complex levels.